SAP/node-hdb/README.md

 Establish a database connection
 -------------------------------

 The first step to establish a database connection is to create a client object.
 It is recommended to pass all required `connect` options like `host`, `port`, `user` and `password` to the `createClient` function.
 They will be used as defaults for following connect calls on the created client instance.
-In case of network connection errors like a connection timeout or a database restart you should always register an error event handler in order to be able to handle this kind of problems.
+In case of network connection errors like a connection timeout or a database restart you should register an error event handler in order to be able to handle this kind of problems.
+If there are no error event handlers, errors will not be emitted.

 ```js
 var hdb    = require('hdb');